prof-rossetti/nyu-info-2335-201706/notes/information-systems/notes.md

 **Managerial** (e.g. Business Intelligence (BI), Management Information Systems (MIS), and some Decision Support Systems (DSS)) | Processes and synthesizes data into information. | A system that produces data dashboards.
 **Executive** (e.g. some Decision Support Systems (DSS), Expert Systems, and Machine Learning) | Processes and synthesizes information into knowledge; emulates human decision-making and judgement processes. | A university's Student Housing Selection System, IBM Watson, Tesla Model S

 Information systems may or may not leverage technology.
+Examples of non-tech information systems include: a doctor's paper-based patient records system, a deli's paper-based ordering system, and a [tin-can telephone](https://thumbs.dreamstime.com/z/tin-can-telephones-968914.jpg) system.
  A computer-based information system uses a related group of computer components working together to process information inputs into information outputs